 A local anesthetic will be used to numb your skin.
 All injections at Pain Stop Clinics are preformed under guidance of x-ray or fluoroscopy to ensure safety and efficiently of the procedures.

-When the RFA is first placed muscle twitching muscle twitching may provoke some of your pain.
+When the RFA is first placed muscle twitching may provoke some of your pain.
 Once the needle is properly placed, the nerve will be numbed.
 Radiofrequency energy will then be used to diffuse pain signal of the branch.
 This is often repeated at more than one level of the spine.

 How long can I expect pain relief?